 Therefore, it is generally preferable to purchase internally lined leotards regardless of whether they are made of lycra or stretch cotton

-Among other things, these features allow the teacher to better grasp the movement.
+Among other things, these features allow the teacher to better grasp movement.

 Regarding the choice of realization fabric, it is always good to remember that:

-The skin also has the defect of not being able to be washed so with sweating it will tend to smell bad over time.
+Leather also has the defect of not being able to be washed so with perspiration it will tend over time to smell bad.

 Although canvas is more delicate and therefore prone to deterioration, it is technically more suitable for encouraging and highlighting foot movement.

-The cloth is also aesthetically pleasing (including the ability to be colored) and is both hand and machine washable at low temperatures.
+Canvas is also aesthetically pleasing (partly because it can be dyed) and is both hand and machine washable at low temperatures.

 Tights

-Tights for ballet are normally made of micro fiber and can vary in thickness (denier) and coloration.
+Tights for ballet are normally made of micro fiber and can vary in thickness (denier) and coloring.

-For the study, we tend to use 50-denier tights in white or pink.
+For the studio, one tends to use 50-denier tights in white or pink.

 Professionals will tend to use the more transparent 40-denier tights.